1994 Atlantic hurricane season: Tropical Storm Beryl

-After a slow start to the season, Tropical Storm Beryl formed as a tropical depression on August 14 in the Gulf of Mexico.
-The center moved slowly and erratically in response to an approaching trough, and after moving towards the north, the storm made landfall near Panama City, Florida as a tropical storm.
-The weakening storm accelerated towards the north-northeast, and the system was identifiable as a low-pressure system as far north as Connecticut.
+After a slow start to the season, a large upper-level low pressure area organized into a tropical depression roughly 120 mi (190 km) south of Pensacola, Florida, on August 14.
+The center moved slowly and erratically in response to an approaching trough, and after moving towards the north, the depression intensified into Tropical Storm Beryl on August 15.
+Early the next day, Beryl made landfall near Panama City, Florida, with winds of 60 mph (95 km/h) and a minimum pressure of 999 mbar.
+The cyclone quickly weakened to a tropical depression later on August 16 and accelerated towards the north-northeast.
+Beryl was last identifiable in Connecticut on August 19, when a frontal trough absorbed it.

-Tropical Storm Beryl produced heavy rainfall in Florida, Georgia, South Carolina, and North Carolina, with moderate to heavy rainfall throughout several other states.
+Beryl produced sustained winds of 53 mph (85 km/h) and a wind gust of 64 mph (103 km/h), damaging some roofs and toppling trees, signs, and power lines, causing about 20,000 customers to lose electricity.
+Heavy rainfall in Florida, Georgia, South Carolina, and North Carolina, with moderate to heavy rainfall throughout several other states.
 Several rivers from Florida to New York approached or exceeded flood stage.
 Six people died due to Beryl, all from drowning, three in Florida, two in New York, and one in Georgia.
 Additionally, several injuries were reported, including 37 due to an associated F3 tornado that touched down in Lexington, South Carolina.
-Damage in Florida, New York, South Carolina, and Virginia was estimated at $73 million (1994 USD), while two tornadoes in Georgia caused a combined $1.2 million in damage.
+Damage in Florida, New York, South Carolina, and Virginia was estimated at $73 million, while two tornadoes in Georgia caused a combined $1.2 million in damage.

 Hurricane Chris

-Hurricane Chris originated from a tropical wave that emerged from the west coast of Africa on August 11 and tracked westward.
-The associated disturbance organized and was declared a tropical depression on August 16, while Tropical Storm Beryl was over land.
-The depression intensified into a tropical storm on August 17, and the next day it acquired hurricane intensity.
-Chris maintained hurricane strength for two days, before increased wind shear caused the cyclone to weaken.
-The storm remained away from land, passing to the east of Bermuda on August 21, before it merged with an extratropical baroclinic zone to the southeast of Newfoundland.
+A tropical wave emerged into the Atlantic from the west coast of Africa on August 11 and tracked westward.
+The associated disturbance organized and was declared a tropical depression on August 16 about 1,020 mi (1,640 km) west of the Cabo Verde Islands.
+The depression intensified into Tropical Storm Chris on August 17, and the next day it acquired hurricane intensity.
+Early on August 19, Chris peaked with winds of 80 mph (130 km/h) and a minimum pressure of 979 mbar, before increasing wind shear caused the cyclone to weaken.
+The storm turned northward along the western periphery of a subtropical high pressure ridge and remained away from land, passing to the east of Bermuda on August 21.
+The island observed 2.83 in of rain.
+Chris accelerated northeastward ahead of an approaching cold front and merged with an extratropical baroclinic zone roughly 145 mi southeast of Cape Race, Newfoundland.

-Hurricane Chris dropped 2.83 in of rain on Bermuda, though no damage or fatalities were reported.